 At the same time, I am not suggesting that agnosticism is a better starting place.
 How do we test agnosticism?
 It seems we need a positive theory to test in order to do science.
 In that sense, I submit that atheism is a positive theory; it is a model of reality that makes an affirmative statement (there is no God) that can be tested.

 Though many modern atheists try to take a position that they really aren’t taking a position, methinks they do protest too much (in the best Shakespearean voice in my head).
 They are taking a position, and that position colors their thinking in the most fundamental way, including how they do science.

 How we fill the gaps in our knowledge dictates “what” we are testing when we do science.
 It’s hard to do science, or thinking of any type, without a starting place.
 We have to choose one, and then test it.
 Accusing theists of perpetuating a God of the gaps fallacy has as much validity as accusing an atheist of perpetuating a non-God of the gaps fallacy.
 It’s meaningless.

 We all have a starting place.
-The real issue is whether one model makes better sense of the what we know, and whether one model is a better predictor of future knowledge.
+The real issue is whether one model makes better sense of what we know, and whether one model is a better predictor of future knowledge.
 In other words, we all fill the gaps with our own models of reality.
 The issue isn’t that we fill those gaps, but how we fill those gaps.

 These models are as much philosophical, theological, psychological sociological, etc. as they are scientific.
 We can test them scientifically, but they need to make sense beyond the realm of our scientific knowledge in our personal and social lives.
-These models need to make sense of our experiences, what it means to be human, how we interact with others, etc. But I am opening up another can or worms for another day.
+These models need to make sense of our experiences, what it means to be human, how we interact with others, etc. But I am opening up another can or worms for another day….